reflect/ember-cli-reflect/README.md

 The addon can be configured through a `reflect` object in `config/environment.js`.

+* `version`: Version of Reflect.js to source from Reflect's CDN.
+Will be overwritten by either of the following settings:
 * `css`: CSS file to load instead of the default.
+* `js`: JS file to load instead of the default.

 ### Supported attributes